 Don’t forget to connect with others in your life.

-If you have specific questions about how this affects your programs or volunteer projects, please reach out to your staff supervisor via email.
+If you have specific questions about how this affects your programs or volunteer projects, or have an interest in learning about how to help with the curbside model, please email firstname.lastname@example.org.
 Financial donations are our greatest need during this time.

-We appreciate your donations, especially of toilet paper and peanut butter (view full list), to help us maintain the pre-packed food bags we’re distributing.
+We appreciate your donations, especially of toilet paper and diapers (specifically sizes 4, 5 and 6) to help us maintain the pre-packed food bags we’re distributing.
+View full list.
 We have limited our hours for food shelf donation drop-off in an effort to limit contact and exposure for our staff and to our clients.
-Food Shelf Donation Drop-off Hours: Monday and Friday, 10 a.m.-5 p.m.
+Food Shelf Donation Drop-off Hours: Mondays and Fridays, 10 a.m.-5 p.m.

 In times of uncertainty such as this, we see the best of our community emerge.
 We are overwhelmed with gratitude for all who have asked, “How can I help?” in the midst of the COVID-19 crisis.